tutsplus/tutsplus-getting-started-with-sequel/ARTICLE.markdown

 These are the core methods to manipulate records as models.
 They are just some of the many commands you can issue to a model.
-You can check the [full reference](sequel.jeremyevans.net/rdoc/classes/Sequel/Model/InstanceMethods.html) for more details.
+You can check the [full reference](sequel.jeremyevans.net/rdoc/classes/Sequel/Model/InstanceMethods.html) for more details but these should get you started.

 ### Associations

 Similar to ActiveRecord, Sequel allows you to define associations between models by invoking class methods inside the model class.
-The conventions are must more SQL-like that ActiveRecord but they're pretty straightforward.
+The conventions are must more SQL-like than ActiveRecord but they're pretty straightforward.

     # Post has many Comments
     class Post < Sequel::Model